morehumaninternet/roar-server/SETUP.md

 > createdb -h localhost -U $your_user -W roar_test
 ```

 Create a `.env.dev` file at the root level of the project with the connection information for the database you created.
+Create an account with [Clearbit](clearbit.com) to get a `CLEARBIT_SECRET_API_KEY`.
 You may optionally specify a port.
 By default, the dev server runs on `5004` and the test server runs on `5005`.

 ```
 DB_HOST=localhost